Bovey Tracey: History

-Bovey Tracey was twinned with Le Molay-Littry in Normandy, however in February 2018 local Councillors surprisingly discovered that the French town had unexpectedly twinned with another location, Theydon Bois in Essex.
+Bovey Tracey was twinned with Le Molay-Littry in Normandy, France; however, in February 2018, local councillors discovered surprisingly that the French town had unexpectedly twinned with another location, Theydon Bois in Essex.

 Geography

 Bovey Tracey lies in the valley of the River Bovey at the junction of the A382 road (between Newton Abbot and Moretonhampstead) and the B3387 road (Chudleigh Knighton to Haytor Vale).

 Climate

-Since 1990, the highest recorded temperature was 27 °C (81 °F) in July 2018 and the lowest was -5 °C (23 °F) in February 1991 and March 2018.
+Between 1977 and 2008, the highest recorded temperature was 31.8 °C on 3 August 1990 and the lowest was -10.7 °C on 13 January 1987.

+Transport

+Bovey Tracey is served by Newton Abbot railway station, which lies on the Exeter-Plymouth line.
+Great Western Railway operates local services to Exmouth, Exeter St Davids, Dawlish, Teignmouth and Paignton; it also provides inter-city services to London Paddington, Reading, Plymouth and Penzance.